Did you search for this article by voice?

 Searching statistics reveal further preferences – those include making calls, asking for the weather forecast and playing music.
 People also voice search for local businesses.

 That’s it for now, my friends!
 I’m sure that we will speak more and more about search by voice in the future.
-After all, voice search stats clearly tell us that soon we won’t need to use a screen to browse at all.
+After all, voice search statistics clearly tell us that soon we won’t need to use a screen to browse at all.